EdDataScienceEES/tutorial-RachelBrown03/CC-investigating-CLT.md

 # Remove rows with missing values for simplicity
 penguins_clean <- na.omit(penguins)
 ```
-Now we are ready to plot, we will begin by looking at body mass.
+Now we are ready to plot, we will begin by looking at penguins' body mass, `body_mass_g` in the dataset.

 ```r
 # Plot the distributions of body mass and flipper length